-The first is probably what most medical students would like to hear: Follow your heart.
+In terms of advice Dr. Lecuyer would offer, his first piece is probably what most medical students would like to hear: Follow your heart.

 “Fourth year of medical school is filled with stress,” Dr. Lecuyer said.
-“You take your [USMLE] Step 2, which is your clinical knowledge and clinical skills.
+“You take your [USMLE] Step 2, which is your clinical knowledge [the clinical skills portion of the exam is cancelled this year].
 That’s stressful.
 And when it’s time to apply for residency, everyone asks themselves, ‘How many programs do I apply to?
 Am I a competitive applicant?’

 “Then you submit your application and you’re stressed out about interviewing.
 And you go on interviews and wonder, ‘Oh, did I say the right thing?
 Did I make the best first impression?
 Is this program going to want me as much as I want it?’
 And then you get to the rank list, and you’re stressed out about that too.”